I’ll tell you what I can about Benny. When it gets too tough, I’ll stop and start again another day.

 Here you can find my first mention of Benny, but we had been friends for 4 years by this time.

 *Note from the Jam Maker.
-Benny was originally diagnosed with Lyme Disease in August of 2017 via blood test, after medication showed no improvement he was taken to additional veterinarians and specialists.
-On September 5th 2017 Ben was diagnosed with osteosarcoma and his X-Rays showed a great deal of bone loss due to the cancer.
+Benny was originally diagnosed with Lyme Disease in August of 2016 via a blood test after medication showed no improvement he was taken to additional veterinarians and specialists.
+On September 5th 2016 Ben was diagnosed with osteosarcoma and his X-Rays showed a great deal of bone loss due to the cancer.
 Benny stayed active and with the help of medication mostly pain free.
-Benny died peacefully at home, with assistance from his veterinarian late February 2017.
+Benny died peacefully at home, with assistance from his veterinarian in late February 2017.
 Luna will tell his story best she can as he is as much LunaGrown as she.